WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 ### Coinjoin more

-Since Wasabi 2.0 has a minimum amount for coinjoin of only 5000 sats, any change coin will be automatically registered for the next coinjoin round.
-If you wait long enough, Wasabi will make sure that you don't have any anonscore 1 change coins in your wallet, but only private coins not related to any previous payment.
+Since Wasabi 2.0 has a minimum amount for coinjoin of only 5000 sats, any change coin with an amount larger than that will be registered in a future coinjoin round.
+If you wait long enough, Wasabi will make sure that you don't have any anonscore 1 change coin in your wallet, but only private coins not linked to any previous payment.